kodema5/node-flow/Readme.md

         _* are reserved for flags

     flags:
-        _type=method|builder            to override path's type
+        _type=method|builder            to override builder's type
-        _then=name,...                  to be chain executed after return _true=name,...                  to be executed if result is true _false=name,...                 to be executed if result is false _output=replace|merged|named    on how payload to be passed in chain
+        _then=name,...                  to be chain executed next
+        _true=name,...                  to be executed if result is true _false=name,...                 to be executed if result is false _output=replace|merged|named    on how payload to be passed in chain